MTKruto/mtkruto.github.io/src/introduction.md

 On the other hand, the Telegram API is the main API for building Telegram clients.
-It uses the [MTProto](https://core.telegram.org/mtproto) protocol which makes it a little more difficult to consume than the Bot API.
+It uses the [MTProto](https://core.telegram.org/mtproto) protocol which makes it a little more difficult to consume without a library than the Bot API.
 Telegram clients can be a GUI application on an end user’s device, or a process running continuously in a server.

 While the Bot API can only be used to work with bot accounts, the Telegram API can be used to work with both bot and user accounts.
 As mentioned previously,